 Good quality bloodworms are available fresh from saltwater tackle shops although they can be expensive and hard to obtain.
 Bloodworms should be kept cool and moist at all times.
 They are unappealing to some anglers because they bleed profusely when cut and are equipped with fierce looking teeth that can inflict bites.

 Because of their value as an attractant, bloodworms are often combined with lures to enhance their performance.
 Fishermen sometimes tip Sabiki rigs or other small lures with tiny bits of bloodworm.
 These lures are jigged vertically to catch spot, pinfish, pigfish or other small fish for use as live baits.
 Bloodworms are also added to jigs to improve their scent.

-As an alternative to live bloodworms, several tackle companies offer synthetic bloodworm baits.
+When live bloodworms are unavailable, synthetic baits are a popular alternative.
 Unlike live bloodworms, packaged baits store well and have a long shelf life.
 Processed bloodworm baits take a variety of forms including bait strips and soft plastic worm bodies.
 Despite their artificial properties, anglers often report good success when using pre-packaged baits.